Notice of Pre-AIA or AIA Status

 Step 2B

-The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements ‘receiving by each cluster of the plurality of clusters a status request; receiving from each node of the at least one node, a status of each of a plurality of conditions associated with each node; reporting the current status of the particular cluster to a control plane of the system; indicating to a user the state of the system ‘ are directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)), in this case data gathering and reporting information.
+The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements ‘receiving by each cluster of the plurality of clusters a status request; reporting the current status of the particular cluster to a control plane of the system; indicating to a user the state of the system ‘ are directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)), in this case data gathering and reporting information.

 Regarding claim 9, the limitation ‘wherein the at least one node comprises three or more nodes’ are directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).

-Regarding claim 10, the limitation ‘wherein the consensus state of each node is determined by determining a state of each of one or more conditions and applying a third consensus algorithm to determine a status of each node’ is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion and ‘applying a third consensus algorithm to determine a status of each node’ is a mathematical concept.
+Regarding claim 10, the limitation ‘wherein the consensus state of each node is determined by determining a state of each of one or more conditions of each node’ is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion and ‘applying a third consensus algorithm to determine a status of each node’ is a mathematical concept.

-Regarding claim 11, the limitation ‘wherein the dampening algorithm comprises: periodically obtaining a current state of each of the one or more conditions of each node – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)), applying a counter that is incremented each time a state change occurs in a particular condition of the one or more conditions of each node – is a mathematical concept, and setting the state of the particular condition to the current state of the particular condition when the counter is less than a threshold number, after a preset amount of time’ is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion.
+Regarding claim 11, the limitation ‘periodically obtaining a current state of each of the one or more conditions of each node – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)), applying a counter that is incremented each time a state change occurs in a particular condition of the one or more conditions of each node – is a mathematical concept, and setting the state of the particular condition to the current state of the particular condition when the counter is less than a threshold number, after a preset amount of time’ is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion.

 Regarding claim 12, the limitation ‘wherein after the preset amount of time when the counter is greater than or equal to a threshold number, the particular condition is placed in an exponential back-off state for a second preset amount of time’ is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).

-Regarding claim 13, the limitation ‘wherein the plurality of clusters are organized into at least one workload cluster - is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)), and a consensus algorithm is used to determine a current status of a particular workload cluster based on the status of each of the clusters associated with the particular workload cluster – is a mathematical concept, and the current status of the particular workload cluster is reported to the control plane instead of the status of each of the associated clusters’ – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
+Regarding claim 13, the limitation ‘wherein the plurality of clusters is organized into at least one workload cluster - is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)), ‘a current status of a particular workload cluster is determined based on the status of each of the clusters associated with the particular workload cluster’ - is a mental process – concept performed in the human mind by observation, evaluation, judgment, and/or opinion, and ‘the current status of the particular workload cluster is reported to the control plane instead of the status of each of the associated clusters’ – is directed to adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).

 Regarding claim 14, the limitation ‘wherein each of the plurality of nodes are edge nodes of a distributed computing system’ is directed to generic computer components recited at a high-level of generality such that they amount to nothing more than mere instructions to apply the exception using generic computer components (MPEP 2106.05(f)).

-Regarding claim 15, with the exception of the limitations ‘At least one non-transitory computer-readable storage medium having stored therein instructions which, when executed by one or more processors, cause the one or more processors’, the claims is directed to mental processes and mathematical concepts.
+Regarding claim 15, with the exception of the limitations ‘At least one non-transitory computer-readable storage medium having stored therein instructions which, when executed by one or more processors, cause the one or more processors’, the claims is directed to mental processes.

 Step 2A: Prong two